wearemiew/ef-toolkit/README.md

 This project is focosed on developing extensions for EntityFramework.

 Current main functionalities:
- - Pagination - Add Pagination and AddOptionalPagination - the starter page is 1 and should be also provided the size of the page.
+ - Pagination - Add Pagination and AddOptionalPagination - the starter page is 1 and should be also provided the size of the page

+//IMPLEMENT OTHERS FEATS